junxit/us-congress-bills-110/metadata.md

 - 2007-12-17 — Ms. Norton moved to suspend the rules and pass the bill.
 - 2007-12-17 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H15483)
 - 2007-12-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H15483)
+- 2007-12-18 — Received in the Senate.
+- 2008-01-22 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2008-02-27 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2008-07-30 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2008-07-30 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2008-07-30 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2008-07-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 914.
+- 2008-08-01 — Cleared for White House.
+- 2008-08-01 — Message on Senate action sent to the House.
+- 2008-08-01 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7984)
+- 2008-08-01 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S7984)